Matus Bisnovat

 From 1942 - 1944 Bisnovat oversaw the development of the "302" rocket/ramjet fighter in NII-3, supervised by Andrey Kostikov.
 In 1946 he became head of Plant no. 293 and a team of engineers formerly in the OKB-293 of Viktor Bolkhovitinov.
 There Bisnovat managed some later work on the Bereznyak-Isaev BI-1 Rocket-powered aircraft.
 In 1948, with engine designer Aleksei Isaev he worked on the supersonic aircraft "Bisnovat 5".
 In 1952 he developed the infrared homing air-to-air missile SNARS-250.

-Bisnovat fell prey to a 1953 anti-Semitic campaign against "cosmopolitanism" instigated by rivals of Lavrentiy Beria.
+Bisnovat fell prey to a 1953 antisemitic campaign against "cosmopolitanism" instigated by rivals of Lavrentiy Beria.
 As a result he was ousted as head of Plant 293.

-In 1954 Bisnovat became head of design bureau KB Molniya, where he oversaw the development of air-to-air missiles R-40, R-60 (missile) and R-73 (missile).
+In 1954 Bisnovat became head of design bureau KB Molniya, where he oversaw the development of air-to-air missiles R-40, R-60 and R-73.

 Bisnovat was awarded a doctorate in science in 1965.

 He died in 1977 from complications due to diabetes.